 Do Quynh Chi was the Director and co-founder of the Research Center for Employment Relations until December 2022.
-She earned her doctorate in Industrial Relations from the University of Sydney and has got over 20 years of experience in labour research, training and consultancy.
-She has been working with the Ankers to estimate living wages for Vietnam since 2015.
+She earned her doctorate in Industrial Relations from the University of Sydney and has over 20 years of experience in labour research, training and consultancy.
+She has been working with Martha and Richard Anker to estimate living incomes and living wages for Vietnam since 2015.

 Nguyen Huyen Le is the Head of the Wage Division, Department of Industrial Relations and Wages, Ministry of Labour, Invalids and Social Affairs of Vietnam.
 She is also a member of the technical team of the Vietnam National Wage Council.
-She has been working with the Ankers to estimate living wages for Vietnam since 2015.
+She has been working with Martha and Richard Ankers to estimate living incomes and living wages for Vietnam since 2015.